 6 recommended OTC drugs

-Peripheral insulin resistance (muscle, liver, adipose tissue) + progressive pancreatic beta-cell secretory defect.
-Risk factors: abdominal obesity, sedentary lifestyle, genetics, age, prediabetes, metabolic syndrome, gestational diabetes in pregnancy.
+Peripheral insulin resistance (muscle, liver, adipose tissue) + progressive defect in pancreatic beta-cell secretion.
+Risk factors: abdominal obesity, sedentary lifestyle, genetics, age, prediabetes, metabolic syndrome, pregnancy with gestational diabetes.

 Symptoms

 Often silent for years.
 Moderate polyuria and polydipsia, fatigue, recurrent infections, slow wound healing, blurred vision, numbness in the feet.
-Often detected at routine check-ups.
+Frequently detected at a routine check-up.

 Treatment